 People laughed at the first steam engines.
 They were cranky and dangerous, generally considered more troubled than they were worth.
 A good solid worker could outproduce them all day long.
 Horses were even better.

 Except over time, the steam engine gets better and the worker gets tired.
 The steam engine won.
-That’s why we all drive Ford’s and Tesla’s today.
+There’s a Honda in my driveway, not a horse.

 While we were laughing at them, the robots are sneaking up on us.
 One of my personal side projects is tracking the evolution of artificially generated content.
 It turns out we’re starting to make some real progress in this area.